zach-capalbo/vartiste/src/toolkit/Readme.md

 ## New Project vs. Existing Project

 When creating a new project, I recommend pulling the entirety of aframe-vartiste-toolkit.
-The toolkit contains a wide variety of features and some components and systems rely on others for full functionality.
+The toolkit contains a wide variety of features; some components and systems rely on others for full functionality.
 Including the entire toolkit allows components and systems to work together to their full extent.